 A 2350 square foot town hall was erected, serving as a social center, church, Sunday school, lecture hall and more.
 The hall could seat 300 people.
 The building was an invaluable resource, especially in winter when the dark nights limited the range of human activities at a high-security site like Georgetown where vigilance could never be relaxed for safety and military reasons.

-- Johnstone History Museum 2020 Calendar
+- 2020 History Museum Calendar - Sold out

 - October Talk - Bridgescapes